AniketD777/Cybersecurity-Projects/CryphyHasher/README.md

-# A Basic Hashing Tool
+# A Simple Hashing Tool

 This script asks the user to choose the hashing type and hashes the string provided.